Even though my life isn’t glamorous, and even though I haven’t traveled all around the world, I am a digital nomad.

 Whenever people ask me what I do for a living I find it hard to explain.
 I work from my computer is always my answer, but that answer always invites more questions like:

-How do you work while travelling?
+How do you work while traveling?

 What kind of job allows you to do this?